TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- add a match-global rng seed offset to mode state
+- let a random character pick the bomb
 - Make a command for adding a player in editor?

 - After round restart,